 - Check your car's tire pressure: Poorly inflated tires waste gas and cause more pollution.

-Top Five Decisions That Will Make the Biggest Difference
+Five Decisions That Will Make a Big Difference

 - Buy a fuel efficient vehicle: Include the fuel economy rating as part of the decision making process.

-- Buy green power: Go solar with NWF and get credits for your house or your organization, while learning about your impact.
+- Buy green power: Go solar and get tax credits for your house or your organization.

 - Install a programmable thermostat and weather-proof your home: It takes about 10 minutes to install and allows you to save lots of energy costs when you are not home.